Associate in Arts for Transfer | SC Program: AA-T.1006

 BIOL 10

 This course is an introduction to the major concepts of modern biology.
-Topics covered include biochemistry, cell biology, heredity, and nature of genes, evolution, diversity of life, and principles of ecology.
+Topics covered include cell biology, heredity and nature of genes, evolution, diversity of life, and principles of ecology.
 Emphasis will be placed on those aspects of biology that are rapidly reshaping our culture.
-This course may be offered in a distance education format.
-This course will meet the general education requirement for a laboratory science if taken with BIOL 10L.
+This is an approved general education course for non-life science majors who desire an introductory biology course with laboratory.

 Apply Now